louisdubaere/adv-python-ind/README.md

 It is required that these packages are installed in the environment where the Python Notebook is ran.

-This can be done using Anconda-Navigator or by running following commands in the terminal
+This can be done using Anaconda-Navigator or by running following commands in the terminal

 ```
 conda install dask